 According to Engel et al., (1994), there are 3 indicators in measuring lifestyle, namely: Activity, Interest and Opinion.
-Previous research revealed that lifestyle shows a positive and significant impact on the level of customer trust in a brand.
-Consumer habits and preferences in terms of food choices and culinary experiences contribute significantly to the positive image of the brand.
-A brand must be able to adapt to the diverse tastes and desires of consumers, create innovations in the presentation of dishes, and provide a satisfying culinary experience for consumers.
-Thus, a brand not only becomes a brand in the restaurant business, but also creates an emotional bond with its consumers by adapting well to their lifestyles.
-Consumer lifestyle is a major factor affecting consumer trust in brands, and the trust built will strengthen the long-term relationship between brands and customers.
-Other research also indicates that lifestyle has a positive impact on customer satisfaction (Mafea et al., 2023; Pamuji & Sutedjo, 2023; Tarigan et al., 2020).
-There are other studies that show that lifestyle has a positive impact on the desire to make repeat purchases (Amelia & Bintarti, 2023; Ketut et al., 2022; Mukarommah & Tuti, 2023; Pasaribu et al., 2019; Priyanto, 2023; Samuel & Anita, 2022).
+Previous research reveals that lifestyle shows a positive and significant impact on the level of customer trust in a brand.
+The positive image of a brand is built on its ability to understand and fulfil customer habits and preferences in terms of food choices and culinary experiences.
+A successful brand must be able to adapt to diverse tastes, innovate in the presentation of dishes, and provide a satisfying culinary experience.
+Thus, the brand not only exists as a restaurant business, but also builds an emotional bond with its customers by adapting to their lifestyle.
+Trust in the brand is built because customers feel that the company understands and supports their lifestyle, so they are more confident to rely on the brand, and make this brand their first choice.
+Other research also shows that lifestyle has a positive and significant impact on customer satisfaction (Pamuji & Sutedjo, 2023; Tarigan et al., 2020).
+There are other studies that show that lifestyle has a positive and significant impact on repurchase intention (Amelia & Bintarti, 2023; Hapsari et al., 2020; Katubi, 2020; Ketut et al., 2022; Nugraheni et al., 2020; Priyanto, 2023; Samuel & Anita, 2022; Tae & Bessie, 2021; Tang & Maro, 2022).
 So, the hypothesis that can be proposed is as follows:

-- H4 : There is an influence between lifestyle and brand trust - H5 : There is an influence between lifestyle and customer satisfaction - H6: There is an influence between lifestyle and repurchase intention
+- H4: There is an effect of lifestyle on brand trust - H5: There is an effect of lifestyle on customer satisfaction - H6: There is an effect of lifestyle on repurchase intention